“There is a time for everything, and a season for every activity under the heavens…”

 - Either hold yourself accountable or find somebody else who will do it for you: Film yourself in a note to yourself video.
 Use reminders for keeping track of your goals etc. For the extroverts, find your selves a good friend or family member who will hold you accountable and help you to cut through your excuses and motivate you through the self-pity parties.
 Somebody who is going to hold your feet to the fire without judging.

 The techniques above are backed by research, science and the testimony of many people who have tried them.
 Use some or use them all.
-I hope you have a very blessed New Year and that you may achieve all the desires that your heart hold dear.
+I hope you have a very blessed New Year and that you may achieve all the desires that your heart holds dear.
 Drop me a line next December and let me know how it went.
 Cheers to your success!!!

 By Jeff Hamilton